 This research seminar addresses aspects of cultural adaptations of Palaeolithic hominins, using various case studies from ongoing multidisciplinary research of staff members (Soressi, Roebroeks, Roussel and Verpoorte).

-The seminar has a strong focus on the Neanderthal record, and includes discussions of the role of fire in the development of the hominin niche and how to study its use and production in the deep past.
+The seminar has a strong focus on the Neanderthal record, and includes discussions of lithic studies and the role of fire in the development of the hominin niche.

 Working knowledge of a wide range of approaches for studying the technology of Palaeolithic hunter-gatherers, including stone tool technology;